3rd-Eden/payper/server/README.md

 const payper = new Payper();
 ```

+The instances accepts an `Object` with the following properties for further
+customization.

+- `path` Name of the path that your want the server to be registered on.
+  Defaults to `payper`, so it intercepts requests from `/payper/` based paths.
+- `logger` A logger object that follows the `console` API.
+Defaults to
+  `console`.

 ### Adding bundles to the system

 Now that the `Payper` instance has been created it needs to know which bundles